Trauma Therapy in London

 When Family Love Feels Heavy: Healing the Invisible Wounds of Your Past

 Perhaps you grew up in a household where you had to be the "fixer," the "strong one," or the one who monitored everyone else’s moods to keep the peace.
-You tell yourself, “It wasn't that bad,” or “They did their best,” yet you struggle with a persistent feeling of being "not enough" or, conversely, "too much."
-You might find yourself constantly apologizing, struggling to say no, or feeling a crushing weight of guilt whenever you try to prioritize your own needs.
+You tell yourself, “It wasn't that bad,” or “They did their best,” yet you struggle with a persistent feeling of being "not enough."
+You might find yourself constantly apologizing, struggling to say no, or feeling a crushing weight of guilt whenever you try to prioritise your own needs.

 The Trauma of "Small" Moments

 When we hear the word "trauma," we often think of singular, catastrophic events.
-However, many of the most deeply rooted challenges I see in my practice stem from relational or developmental trauma.
+However, many of the challenges I see in my practice stem from relational trauma or childhood emotional neglect.
 This is the trauma created over years through ways of communicating, behaving, and relating within the family system.
 It is the cumulative effect of feeling unseen, being emotionally parentified, or living in an environment where love felt conditional on your performance or your silence.

-Your body is beginning to keep the score of these years.
-You feel wired, exhausted, and unable to switch off the "radar" that scans for others' disapproval.
+Your body is beginning to "keep the score" of these years.
+You feel wired, exhausted, and unable to switch off the hyper-vigilance that scans for others' disapproval.
 The harder you push to be the "perfect" family member, the further away your own peace of mind seems to be.
 With the help of trauma-informed therapy, you can learn how to unburden yourself from these old roles and finally feel steady in your own life.

 The Cost of Over-Functioning

 I have noticed that many high-achieving adults view their emotional capacity as an infinite fountain.
-You take for granted that you can keep pouring into your family, your career, and your partner without ever running dry.
-But the "water" of your energy is being diverted to maintain old survival strategies—like people-pleasing or hyper-vigilance—that you learned as a child just to stay connected.
+You take for granted that you can keep pouring into your family, career, and partners without ever running dry.
+But the "water" of your energy is being diverted to maintain old survival strategies—like people-pleasing—that you learned as a child just to stay connected.

-When this "relational trauma" remains unaddressed, it manifests as a sense of being "held hostage" by your own history.
+When this developmental trauma remains unaddressed, it manifests as a sense of being "held hostage" by your own history.
 You aren't just tired; you are emotionally depleted from maintaining a version of yourself that was designed to protect you in a family system that, for whatever reason, felt unsafe or overwhelming.

 You Are Not Alone: The Shared Burden of Family Patterns